 Different opinions don’t have to equal conflict

-Money matters are a primary cause of arguments in a relationship, and sadly often leads to breakups.
+Money matters are a primary cause of arguments in a relationship, and sadly often lead to breakups.
 So if you realize early on that you and your partner have differing perspectives on money, you can work at improving your mutual understanding of one another’s positions from the get-go, before any conflict arises.
 If a problem should occur down the line, at least you’ll have both laid the groundwork to know what’s going on in the other’s head.

 The most important first step is trying to see your partner’s point of view.
 Then you can work together to agree on your financial goals, plans, and boundaries.
 Whatever you do, don’t sweep money under the rug, so to speak.
 It’s easy in the moment to ignore the mounting pressure of such a vital matter in your relationship—but it’ll come back to bite you if you don’t face up to reality.